openthread/ot-br-posix/CONTRIBUTING.md

 Setup your GitHub fork and continuous-integration services:

 1. Fork the [OpenThread repository](https://github.com/openthread/ot-br-posix) by clicking "Fork" on the web UI.
-2. Enable [Travis CI](https://travis-ci.org/) and [AppVeyor](https://ci.appveyor.com/) by logging in the respective services with your GitHub account and enabling your newly created fork.
-We use Travis CI for Linux-based continuous integration checks and AppVeyor for Windows-based continuous integration checks.
+2. Enable [Travis CI](https://travis-ci.org/) by logging in with your GitHub account and enabling your newly created fork.
+We use Travis CI for Linux and macOS continuous integration checks.
 All contributions must pass these checks to be accepted.

 Setup your local development environment: